 THE SPECIAL BEAUTY OF FALL

 Fall is a beautiful time on Lake Cecebe with the beautiful colored leaves.
 The cool nights and warm days make September a great time to enjoy the lake, hiking trails, bicycling routes, and just enjoying the beauty of nature.
-After Labour Day weekend many cottagers head back to the city, so it’s a quiet time to rest and relax or explore the lake.
+After Labor Day weekend many cottagers head back to the city, so it’s a quiet time to rest and relax or explore the lake.